Social anthropology: Comparison and intersection with cognitive anthropology

 Cognitive anthropology studies how people represent and think about events and objects in the world.
 It links human thought processes and the physical and ideational aspects of culture.
 The scopes of these two disciplines intersect in the field of cognitive development.
 The following part of the section shows the significance of their co-research for understanding the processes that constitute society.

-According to Sir Edward Tylor: "Culture, or civilization, taken in its broad, ethnographic sense, is that complex whole which includes knowledge, belief, art, morals, law, custom, and any other capabilities and habits acquired by man as a member of society.”
+According to Sir Edward Tylor: "Culture, or civilization, taken in its broad, ethnographic sense, is that complex whole which includes knowledge, belief, art, morals, law, custom, and any other capabilities and habits acquired by man as a member of society".
 The cultural consensus principle is incorporated in the reasoning behind the cultural consonance model and other similar models (see cognitive anthropology) that seek to evaluate the effects of shared cognitive structures on social life and the human condition beginning from the onset of cognitive development.
-The major part of social and cognitive anthropology concepts (e.g., Cultural consonance, Cultural models, Knowledge structures, Shared knowledge etc.) seem to rely upon broad pervasive, unaware interactions between society members.
+The majority of social and cognitive anthropology concepts (e.g., Cultural consonance, Cultural models, Knowledge structures, Shared knowledge, etc.) seem to rely on broad, pervasive, and unconscious interactions among members of society.
 Research shows that unconscious remembering increases recall efficiency over time and yields greater confidence in that thought.
 According to the received view in cognitive sciences, cognition begins from birth (and even from prenatal) due to motive forces of shared intentionality: unaware knowledge assimilation.
-Therefore, mechanisms of unaware interactions at the onset of life, one of the focuses of research in cognitive sciences, have become the central research issue in social and cognitive anthropology.
+Therefore, mechanisms of unaware interactions at the onset of life, a focus of research in cognitive sciences, have become a central research issue in social and cognitive anthropology.

 Another intersection of these two disciplines appears in neuroscience research.
 Behavioral propensities (an exteriorization of Cultural models, Schemata, etc.; see key concepts of cognitive anthropology) are the product of biological and cultural factors that manifest in individual brain development, neural wiring, and neurochemical homeostasis.
-According to received view in neuroscience, an observed human behavior, in any context, is the last event in a long chain of biological and cultural interactions.
-The brain´s anatomy is subject to neuroplasticity and depends on both, contextual (cultural) and historically dependent (previous experience) mechanisms to shape the neural system.
+According to the received view in neuroscience, an observed human behavior, in any context, is the last event in a long chain of biological and cultural interactions.
+The brain's anatomy is subject to neuroplasticity; it depends on both contextual (cultural) and historically dependent (previous experience) mechanisms to shape the neural system.
 By bridging sociology with anthropology and cognitive science perspectives, we can assess shared cultural knowledge – understand processes underlying unspoken social norms and beliefs, as well as study processes of shaping individual values that together constitute societies.